WaveDashShine/docker-vpn-torrent/README.md

 http://localhost:8080/
 >Username:- admin
-Password:- randomly generated, password shown in `/root/docker/config/supervisord.log`
+Password:- randomly generated, password shown in `/<bound host volume location>/docker/config/supervisord.log`

 in the logs should be the line containing this text:
 `The WebUI administrator password was not set.
 A temporary password is provided for this session`